ibm-cloud-docs/vpc/file_storage_vpc_replication_failover.md

    ```
    {: screen}

    * The following example specifies `split` for the `fallback-policy` property.
-If the failover operations fails, the replica share is split from the source file share.
-If the failover fails, the results is two independent read/write file shares.
+If the failover operation fails, the replica share is split from the source file share.
+If the failover fails, the result is two independent read/write file shares.

    ```sh
    ibmcloud is share-replica-failover my-source-file-share  --fallback-policy split